 For enrollment into California Connect, Pub.
 Util.
 Code Section 2881 requires applicants to be evaluated by a licensed medical professional, such as a physician, audiologist, optometrist, a speech and language pathologist, or a representative from a qualifying federal or state agency.
 This professional or agency staff must then sign the application-physically or electronically-to certify the applicant's disability.
 This certification process can create barriers to program participation.
-The need for a physical signature from a licensed provider often necessitates doctor's appointments, upfront payments, transportation expenses, and, in some cases, coordinating specialized medical transport in order to complete the California Connect application.39 services.40 A "Qualified Entity" could be used to help streamline the application process by connecting potential California Connect subscribers with statutorily qualified physicians, audiologists, and speech pathologists, either through partnerships with CBOs or other means.
+The need for a physical signature from a licensed provider often necessitates doctor's appointments, upfront payments, transportation expenses, and, in some cases, coordinating specialized medical transport in order to complete the California Connect application.39

+The Staff Proposal recommended the removal of the medical professional requirement and allowing Communications Division Staff to develop the eligibility criteria for participants to obtain California Connect equipment and services.40 A "Qualified Entity" could be used to help streamline the application process by connecting potential California Connect subscribers with statutorily qualified physicians, audiologists, and speech pathologists, either through partnerships with CBOs or other means.
 The Commission could also develop guidelines for which entities can be considered a Qualified Entity as it relates to providing documentation to verify disabilities.